What is an Adapted Physical Education Specialist?

 - Developmental Physical Educator

-In the United States, there were 41,300 jobs for Adapted Physical Education Specialist in 2016.
+In 2016, there was an estimated number of 41,300 jobs in the United States for Adapted Physical Education Specialist.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Adapted Physical Education Specialist by 2026.
-There will be an estimated 3,400 positions for Adapted Physical Education Specialist per year.
+The BLS estimates 3,400 yearly job openings in this field.

 The states with the most job growth for Adapted Physical Education Specialist are Utah, Arizona, and Hawaii.
 Watch out if you plan on working in North Dakota, North Carolina, or Nebraska.
 These states have the worst job growth for this type of profession.